Antichrist (Akercocke album): Recording

-Musical style and lyrical themes

 Controversy

 Before its release, the album caused uproar amongst Northern Ireland's religious community, and was subject of a major religious debate on BBC Northern Ireland.
 The debate was presented by Stephen Nolan at his Nolan Live television programme, broadcast live via satellite link at 10:45 p.m. on BBC One Northern Ireland following Akercocke's gig on 16 May at the Rock City club in Nottingham.
 According to Brave Words & Bloody Knuckles magazine, the controversy started after Akercocke made available the song "Summon the Antichrist" on 26 April in a MySpace page dedicated for fans find out more information about the album, as well as to participate in "The Antichrist Code" contest.
 A producer from BBC Northern Ireland called Mendonca and asked if he would be interested in taking part in a debate.
 She said some people had taken exception to the album, its lyrics and the band's imagery, and asked would he be interested to discuss this on television with members of the clergy.
 Mendonca accepted thinking, "it was a serious debate, with a serious presenter of note conducting a proper interview," which was assured by the producer.

 In mid-May 2007 Metal Hammer magazine spoken to Mendonca about the furore surrounding Antichrist.
 Mendonca talked about the censorship in the United States, where the album run into more controversy when the pressing plant handling its production, Disc USA, refused to print the CD booklet due its "Satanic" and "anti-Christian" perspective.
 Mendonca stated that the fact sounded like fascism to him and questioned the US censorship, saying: "I rather perturbed that in this day and age, the 21st century, people are so uptight.
 Whatever happened to freedom of speech and freedom of expression in the alleged democracy of the USA?
 Censorship is always ugly no matter how you view it."
 Mendonca observed that judging something (literally) by its cover, such as in the attitude of the printers is typical of the brainwashed.
 "Anyone who took the time to look into [Akercocke's] history would recognise that we have always stated we are anything but anti-Christian.
 It is divisive attitudes such as this that bring about conflict.
 Conflict through ignorance."